Win: The New South Wales Parliament have launched an Inquiry into dingo management across National Parks.

 Removing Dingoes from Country is causing an ecological crisis.

-A culturally significant animal for Traditional Owners.
+A culturally significant animal for Cultural Custodians.

+Dingoes are culturally significant to many Traditional Owners across the continent, including in New South Wales.
 In 2023, a first-of-its-kind National Inaugural First Nations Dingo Forum took place in Cairns, bringing together over 100 First Nations people from 20 different Nations to have their say on current Dingo management.
 The forum resulted in the writing and signing of the National First Nations Dingo Declaration, which outlines a strong Indigenous perspective on the Dingo and how Traditional Owners wish to see them managed on Country.

 The declaration outlines: